100% Uk Wildflower Seed Mixture General Purpose MAS-WWILD3

 The application rate is 1.5 grams per square metre or yard.

-The Poppies and Oxeye daisy will dominate in the first year.
+You should see Poppies in the first year.
 Then the other species should come to the fore.
 Best sown into bare soil or existing grass sward that contains no perennial ryegrass.
 The aim once established is to have different species of height , colour and appearance from may through to August.

 Please note all the wild flower seed in our mixtures are sourced and processed as follows.
 They come originally from stock grown in the wild in the UK.
 They are then multiplied up commercially.
 The seed is packed, mixed and distributed in the UK.
 This way you can be confident that you are buying native UK Wild Flower Seed to produce Native UK Wild Flower Meadows.